 "Yeah, what's up, how are you doing?"
 I asked him.

 "Oh, same-ole-same-ole," The young Fairfax Officer shrugged, "Hey, do you know a Tony Sparrow?
-Does that name ring a bell?"
+Does the name ring a bell?"

 Tony stood next to me smiling along the whole time.